mattocci27/temporal_dynamics_SE/model_code/MODEL.md

 ## Binomial test: [com_binom.R](https://github.com/mattocci27/temporal_dynamics_SE/blob/master/model_cjode/comm.)
 Binomial test (one-tail) for numbers of plots in which community mean values incresed (or decrease) twice in a row (1976 -> 1996 -> 2006).

+### Results
+- HEIGHT and DENSITY seem to be increased and PCA2 seems to be decreased from 1976 to 2006.

 |         | n_success | n_sample | p       | note     |
 |---------|-----------|----------|---------|----------|